ungleich/cdist/cdist/conf/type/__network_interface/man.rst

 Interface names containing a dot are assumed to be vlan tagged sub interfaces. e.g. eth0.10 is vlan 10 on physical device eth0.

+Note that this type rewrites network interface files.

 REQUIRED PARAMETERS
 -------------------